subbat9710/subbat9710/README.md

 Project 3: Student Management System
 * This is a student management system built using .Net, OOP principles, and an MS SQL database.
 The system allows users to manage student data, including personal information, academic records, and attendance.

+project 4: AllInOneAPI
+* AllInOneAPI is a web application built with ASP.NET Web API that allows users to access multiple APIs from a single platform.
+The app currently supports six APIs: NASA, CatCards, Weather, Cocktails, and Jokes & Quotes.
+With AllInOneAPI, users can quickly and easily access a wide range of information, from space exploration images and weather data to cocktail recipes and humorous cat photos.

 ### Contact Me
 If you have any questions about my work or would like to collaborate on a project, please feel free to reach out to me.
 You can contact me at tula.subba23@gmail.com.